 Vince Tolentino is a Filipino-Canadian who grew up in Richmond, British Columbia.
 Vince started playing basketball when he was just 4 years old with his dad being his first coach and mentor in the sport.
-He played basketball throughout his elementary and high school years and led Vancouver College’s senior basketball team to place second in the BC Provincials in 2012.
+He played basketball throughout his elementary and high school years and led Vancouver College’s senior basketball team which placed second in the BC Provincials in 2012.
 By that point, Vince was determined that he wanted to play professional basketball and his skills didn’t go unnoticed.

 Vince was recruited by the Ateneo De Manila University, which is among the most prestigious schools in the Philippines with an equally reputable and closely followed men’s basketball team — the Ateneo Blue Eagles.
 The culmination of Vince’s five-year collegiate basketball career was as the Team Captain who led the Blue Eagles to win the coveted championship against their archrival, the De La Salle Green Archers.

-“THE PROGRESSION FROM ARRIVING IN MANILA, TRYING TO PLAY BASKETBALL AND GOING TO SCHOOL — SO MANY THINGS WERE BEING THROWN AT ME AND I WASN’T REALLY PREPARED FOR THAT.”
+“THE PROGRESSION FROM ARRIVING IN MANILA, TRYING TO PLAY BASKETBALL, AND GOING TO SCHOOL — SO MANY THINGS WERE BEING THROWN AT ME AND I WASN’T REALLY PREPARED FOR THAT.”

-After his year of residency (a foreign student need to sit out a year before he can play for the team), Norman Black the coach who recruited Vince left the team.
+After his year of residency (a foreign student needs to sit out a year before he can play for the team), Norman Black the coach who recruited Vince left the team.
 He was now faced with a new coach, Bo Perasol, who didn’t choose Vince among his lineup.
 There were also internal issues and politics involved at the time and it was no longer a fun environment to be in.
 Vince played the most minutes on the court during his first year, and it became less and less in the next two years under coach Bo.

 “SITTING ON THE BENCH WHEN YOU’RE MILES AWAY FROM HOME IS NOT FUN.
 GOING HOME TO AN EMPTY CONDO WITHOUT YOUR FAMILY WAS NOT WHAT I WAS USED TO.
 THERE WERE TIMES WHEN I HAD TO CALL MY PARENTS AND TELL THEM I CAN’T DO THIS ANYMORE.
 I WASN’T PLAYING, I WASN’T GETTING THE MINUTES ON THE COURT, I WANTED TO GO BACK HOME.”